-The Company had no asset retirement liabilities as at December 31, 2012, September 30, 2012 or October 1, 2011.
+The Company had no asset retirement liabilities as at March 31, 2013 or September 30, 2012.

 g) Foreign currency translation

 The functional currency is the currency of the primary economic environment in which the entity operates and has been determined for each entity within the Company.
 The functional currency of Nevada Sunrise Gold Corp. is the Canadian dollar and the functional currency of Intor Resources Corp. is the United States dollar.
 The functional currency determinations were conducted through an analysis of the consideration factors indentified in IAS 21, The Effects of Changes in Foreign Exchange Rates.